 No Churn Cherry Ice Cream

-This ice cream was really like a premium grade ice cream.
+This ice cream was really like a premium-grade ice cream.
 Wait, it was even better!
-The cherry flavor came out so well and it was true cherry flavor, not that kind of fakish flavor you sometimes find.
+The cherry flavor came out so well and it was true cherry flavor, not that kind of fakish flavor you sometimes find in products.
+Fake flavors are everywhere but somehow I find it most offensive in Cherry & Strawberry items.

 About No Churn Cherry Ice Cream:

 Just like when you buy and eat commercial ice cream, you’ll be anticipating each bite, looking for those larger chunks…it’s so satisfying to bite into one.
-Of course, after I made this, I couldn’t help but think how good this would have been with mini chocolate chips folded throughout.
+Of course, after I made this, I couldn’t help but think how good this would when making a dark cherry version to have mini chocolate chips or bits of chocolate chunks folded throughout.
 Next time!
 And there will be a next time.

 Home-made Cherry Pie Filling